Best Recommendations for a Type 2 Diabetes Diet Plan

 While diet pills may be used by some to aid in weight loss, it’s highly recommended to avoid OTC diet pills that aren’t regulated by the Federal Drug Administration (FDA).
 These pills may contain ingredients that could affect blood sugar in a negative way.

 It’s important not to take diet pills or other unregulated supplements without talking to your healthcare provider first.
 Your provider may be able to recommend FDA-approved alternatives that can help with your goals.
+Learning how different foods affect blood sugar from a diabetes educator can help you find the right alternatives as well.

 FAQ